-We so often think that the more choices we have the better, from food delivery option to shows on Netflix.
-But the problem with choice is that we aren’t good at decision making.
+We so often think that the more choices we have the better, from food delivery options to shows on Netflix.
+But the problem with choice is that we aren’t good at decision-making.

 There’s a famous study about jam - yes, you are still reading a travel website, please indulge me for a little and all will become clear (or, at the very least, you’ll have a new fun fact to show off to your friends).
 Researchers set up two displays of jams, one with six types of jam and one with 24 types, in a store where customers could try samples.
 On tasting, they were given a money-off voucher: 30% of those exposed to the smaller display of jam bought some, while only 3% of those exposed to the larger selection did.

-See, we really can’t cope too much choice.
+See, we really can’t cope with too much choice.

 Now, to the point of this article… Berlin is surrounded by endless greenery.
 It’s magical.
 But, who’s had that sinking feeling in their stomach when asked: “Hey, let’s do a day trip: can you pick where we go?”